datamllab/pyodds/README.md

 ##

 **PyODDS** is an end-to end **Python** system for **outlier** **detection** with **database** **support**.
 PyODDS provides outlier detection algorithms which meet the demands for users in different fields, w/wo data science or machine learning background.
 PyODDS gives the ability to execute machine learning algorithms in-database without moving data out of the database server or over the network.
 It also provides access to a wide range of outlier detection algorithms, including statistical analysis and more recent deep learning based approaches.
+It is developed by [`DATA Lab`](http://faculty.cs.tamu.edu/xiahu/index.html) at Texas A&M University

 PyODDS is featured for: